 - Freshly prepared Triphala kwath is also used to wash non healing wounds.

-- It is taken both internally and used to wash externally in case of piles, fistula and fissure in ano.
+- It is used both internally and externally (for wash) in case of piles, fistula and fissure in ano.

 - Triphala decoction is used in the purification of Guggulu – Commiphora mukul and Shilajeet (Asphaltum)